iontorrent/sdk-docs/source/plugin/reference.rst

 3. Barcodes with a sample name provided (i.e. not "") are represented with filtered == false, regardless of read_count value.
 4. The bam_filepath value is set to the expected location of the bam_file on the Torrent Server.
 Barcodes with read_count == 0 may not have a bam_file saved, so you can expect a failure to find the bam_file at bam_filepath.
 If read_count > 0 then a missing bam_file should be treated as an unexpected error.
 (This would most likely be a result of automated deletion of old files to make space on the server.)
 5. Although control_sequence_type and nucleotide_type appear to be general attributes, at 5.0.3 these are only defined for barcodes that were specified
-   (associated with samples) in the Plan.
+   (associated with samples) in the plan.
 For nonbarcoded elements or barcodes with no sample data that had sufficient reads. these attributes have the value "".

 startplugin.json
 ~~~~~~~~~~~~~~~~